ntnubp/Run_MSC_Cancer_expression_network/README.md

-## **This repository contains MATLAB code for constructing an MSC (Minimum Spanning Cluster) tree network based on cancer gene expression data.**
+## **This repository contains MATLAB code for constructing an MSC (Minimum Span Clustering) tree network based on cancer gene expression data.**

 The analysis workflow includes the following steps: